jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/compliance/owasp/index.md

 ### What is the OWASP?

-The Open Web Application Security Project ([OWASP](https://owasp.org/)), of which Fluid Attacks is a corporate member, is a non-profit foundation that through different means of communication is committed to improving the security of software.
-The OWASP works as an online, open community where anyone can contribute to the production of material in the field of web application security and also take advantage of the available information.
+The Open Web Application Security Project ([OWASP](https://owasp.org/)), of which `Fluid Attacks` [is a corporate member](https://owasp.org/supporters/list), is a non-profit foundation that is committed to improving the security of software and it does so by creating awareness through different means of communication.
+The OWASP works as an online,
+open community
+where anyone can contribute to the production of material in the field of web application security and also take advantage of the available information.
 Their repository is useful for companies that develop or manage web applications, since it relies on the knowledge of many global community members with extensive experience in cybersecurity.

 </div>